History of Steve Witkoff in Timeline

 2011: Death of Son Andrew

-In 2011, Steven Witkoff's 22-year-old son Andrew died of an OxyContin overdose at a sober living facility in California.
+In 2011, Witkoff's 22-year-old son, Andrew, died of an OxyContin overdose at a sober living facility in California.

 2013: Purchased Park Lane Hotel

-Since 2015, Steven Witkoff has been a trustee for the Intrepid Foundation, and on the board of trustees of Hofstra University.
+In 2015, Steve Witkoff joined the board of trustees of Hofstra University.

 In 2018, Steven Witkoff opposed sanctions against Russia for its occupation of Crimea.

-As of 2019, the Witkoff Group owned approximately 50 properties both in the United States and internationally.
+As of 2019, the Witkoff Group owned approximately 50 properties in the United States and internationally.

-In 2019, Steven Witkoff relocated from New York City to Florida and settled in Miami Beach.
+In 2019, Steven Witkoff relocated from New York City to Florida, settling in Miami Beach.

 March 2020: Construction Stopped on The Drew

-In March 2020, construction on the Fontainebleau Las Vegas resort and casino project, named The Drew after Steven Witkoff's late son Andrew, was halted due to the COVID-19 pandemic in Nevada.
+In March 2020, construction was halted on The Drew (Fontainebleau Las Vegas) due to the COVID-19 pandemic in Nevada.

 April 2020: Member of Great American Economic Revival Industry Group